viorizz/Shulker/docs/src/latest/guide/getting-started/prerequisites.md

 - Website: https://agones.dev/site/
 - Installation guide: https://agones.dev/site/docs/installation/

-Shulker requires that you to configure Agones to work properly:
+Shulker requires you to configure Agones to work properly:

 - Add your Shulker deployment's namespace (`shulker-system` by default) to Agones's list of `GameServer` namespaces.
 This will make Agones create